creemama/utiljs/packages/utiljs-promises/README.md

 ### promises.callbackify(promiseFunction) ⇒ <code>function</code>

-Wraps the given promiseFunction such that calling the returned with a callback notifies the callback with an error if promiseFunction rejcts or the return value if promiseFunction resolves.
+Wraps the given promiseFunction such that calling the returned function with a callback notifies the callback with an error if promiseFunction rejects or the return value if promiseFunction resolves.

 Use [callPromise](#Promises+callPromise) if you would like to callbackify a method and call it in one line.

-The returned function notifies a callback of an error if promiseFunction is not a function.

 **Kind**: instance method of [<code>Promises</code>](#Promises)
 **Returns**: <code>function</code> - A function that accepts a callback
+**Throws**:

+- <code>TypeError</code> If promiseFunction is not a function

 **Access**: public

 | Param           | Type                  | Description                       |